Robert Louis Stevenson’s Edinburgh Trail: The University Years

 We’ll explore Edinburgh’s Gothic Old Town, which has a dark side that inspired some of Stevenson’s best loved writing.
 We’ll end the tour at Canongate Kirk where Scotland’s three great Roberts – Burns, Fergusson and Stevenson – became forever connected.

-Your narrator is John Shedden, one of Scotland’s legends of the stage and screen, and the multi-talented Vincent Guy is the voice of Stevenson reading snippets from his writing.
+Your narrator is John Shedden, one of Scotland’s legends of the stage and screen who also helped with the design of the tour.
+The multi-talented Vincent Guy is the voice of Stevenson reading snippets from his writing.

 Stevenson eventually left Edinburgh, never to return.
 But he was forever inspired by his memories of home.